 2) Prepare the Mobile Probe

-- Download the PRTG Mobile Probe for Android on Google Play and install it.
+- Download the PRTG Mobile Probe and manually install it.

 - Enter the access key of the PRTG web server for your Mobile Probe.

 - Define the update interval.
 This might be relevant for limiting battery usage and bandwidth consumption.

 The last thing to do is: Approve the new probe connection in the PRTG web interface!
 The acknowledgement works like for a new remote probe connection.

 Then you can work with the Mobile Probe in the PRTG web interface as usual, e.g., add sensors, review monitoring data, create notifications, etc.